Intervention/docs/image/v3/introduction/upgrade.md

-# Upgrade Guide
+---
+title: "Upgrade Guide"
-## Upgrade from Intervention Image 2.x to 3.x
+subtitle: "Upgrade from Intervention Image 2.x to 3.x"
-Learn how to quickly migrate from Intervention Image version 2 to version 3.
-See what new features are available and what changes have been made in the update.
+lead: "Learn how to quickly migrate from Intervention Image version 2 to version 3.
+See what new features are available and what changes have been made in the update."
+sort: 3
+---

 [TOC]